Actress Xiang Yun looks back on 40 years in show business

 "Like many others, I didn't want to find my other half at my workplace.
 But when we filmed Patrol together, he was so passionate that I surrendered to him," she said with a laugh.

-Patrol, a police drama, aired in 1989 and they swiftly married the same year.
+Patrol, a police drama, aired in 1989 and they married the same year.

 Touching tributes from fellow actors such as Pierre Png, Felicia Chin and Romeo Tan, as well as her husband and two children, who followed in her footsteps to become actors, made her tear up a few times.